Graduate School is for Families

 Each August during Orientation, OGDI runs a half-day session for spouses and partners.
 About 70-80 men and women, including some children, gather in a spacious room with strollers parked in periphery.
 They are treated to hearing from various support units and resources on campus, but the centerpiece of the event is always the testimonial of an active graduate student and his/her partner.
 This is a window into the joys, challenges and complexities of managing graduate life as a family.
 It is also an invitation to learn some practical life skills and support mechanisms in a safe and inclusive space.

-As a nurse in Miami, Taryn Henderson was hoping to relocate to an area where she could continue her career.
+Taryn Henderson listened carefully.
+As a nurse in Miami, she was hoping to relocate to an area where she could continue her career.
 "It was very important for me to be in an urban environment with public health resources, so I can continue my work with the community," says Henderson.
 She and her husband, and IRT Scholar Victor On-Sang, had many conversations before they chose Maryland and this location.

 The personal stories at Spartners resonated with Henderson.
 "The couple in our session suggested small acts of love and kindness toward our partners, such as waking up early with them and spending that time with them.
 I think if these things are done by both parties, it mitigates a lot of the added stressors a relationship can add to an already hectic life of a doctoral student and a working partner.
 It's also important to always assess the situation when your partner is stressed and identify displaced frustration.
 However, I do think it is also important to take care of yourself and effectively communicate," she says.